TEA: A Sequential Recommendation Framework via Temporally Evolving Aggregations: Experiment

 \subsubsection{Embedding Dimension.}

-In {Figure} 3 we analyze the sensitivity of the embedding dimension $d$ by showing HR@10 and NDCG@10 of our proposed {TEA-S} with $d$ varying from 8 to 64.
-We can observe that our model significantly benefits from a larger dimension when the dataset is large. {A small embedding dimension ($d=16$) is enough for {TEA-S} to achieve the best performance on Epinions.}
+According to the experiment results shown in {Figure} 6, we analyze the sensitivity of the embedding dimension $d$ by showing HR@10 and NDCG@10 of our proposed {TEA-S} with $d$ varying from 8 to 64 on the Epinions, Yelp and Wechat dataset.
+According to the experiment results, we find that the experiment results ($d=32$ and $64$) of HR@10 on Epinions are slightly lower than the result of $d=16$, but the experiment results of NDCG@10 on the other datasets reflect that larger dimension benefits the model performance and a small dimension ($d=16$) is enough for TEA-S to achieve the best performance.